Defensive Pistol Skills 1

 Topics: characteristics of a "typical" gunfight compared to Texas CHL shooting proficiency requirements, review of gun safety and shooting fundamentals, ready positions, loading and reloading techniques, drawing from concealment, high speed target engagement, threat scanning, use of verbal commands, extreme close range shooting, and generally developing proficiency with the handgun under stress.

-Prerequisites: Texas CHL or instructor approval required.
-Basic Pistol 2 or Beyond the Basics or equivalent training, and/or a score of 90% of better on the Texas CHL shooting test strongly recommended.
+Prerequisites: Basic Pistol 2 (Defensive Pistol Essentials), Beyond the Basics or equivalent training, and/or a score of 90% of better on the Texas CHL shooting test.
+CHL with no formal handgun skills training does not meet pre-reqs for this course.

 Optional Equipment: See the general policies page for suggestions on food, drink, clothing, etc.